ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 **Load Rocoto**

-Instead of running the ``./launch_FV3LAM_wflow.sh`` script, users can load Rocoto and any other required modules.
+Instead of running the ``./launch_FV3LAM_wflow.sh`` script, users can load Rocoto and any other required modules manually.
 This gives the user more control over the process and allows them to view experiment progress more easily.
 On Level 1 systems, the Rocoto modules are loaded automatically in :numref:`Step %s <SetUpPythonEnv>`.
-For most other systems, a variant on the following commands will be necessary to load the Rocoto module:
+For most other systems, users can load a modified ``wflow_<platform>`` modulefile, or they can use a variant on the following commands to load the Rocoto module:

 .. code-block:: console